 This article will explain how a merchant or other point of sale setup, such as a crowdfund, should manage their lightning node backend liquidity.
-We will be talking about basic goals, initial setup, interaction with point of sale front ends such as BTCPayServer, and how to manage the liquidity.
-There are three steps to getting your business to accept lightning through your own node.
+We will discuss basic goals, initial setup, interaction with point of sale front ends such as BTCPayServer, and how to manage the liquidity.
+There are three steps to getting your business to accept lightning through your node.

 Step 1: Get your node running and get your inbound liquidity.

 Step 2: Connect your node to BTCPayServer.

 Step 3: Build a BTCPayServer native shop or connect your BTCPayServer to a merchant platform such as Woocommerce or Shopify to enable Bitcoin as a payment option for your customers.

 After you set up your node, whether on Voltage or locally, your node will need inbound liquidity.
 Inbound liquidity is what will allow your node to receive payments.
 This is more difficult than obtaining outbound liquidity, which is how you spend out of your node because other nodes on the network must allocate their capital to your node to obtain inbound.
 Your peer’s outbound is your inbound, and vice versa.